I don’t like writing this kind of post.

 What to do if you are under spiritual abuse

 Seek wise counsel.
-If you’re on staff of a church it can be a different scenario and much more complicated.
+If you’re on the staff of a church, the situation can be different and much more complicated.
 So seek wise counsel.
 Even with spiritual abuse, there is a right way to handle it and a wrong way.
 You want to be sure you are in a good place in your heart so you can approach even the spiritually abusive person in love.
-I’d offer one word of warning … depending on what level of abuse it is … they may not be safe to confront alone or at all.
+I’d offer one word of warning … depending on the level of abuse, they may not be safe to confront alone, or at all.

 Find your inner peace.
 The truth always comes out.
-Guard your mind and don’t let it take up space anymore.
+Guard your mind and don’t let it take up any more space.
 Guard your words and speak the truth with humility, grace, and mercy.
 Give God every reason to defend you.
 Think upon things that are lovely and good (Phil 4).
-You will become what you think about so use your thoughts wisely.
+You will become what you think about, so use your thoughts wisely.
 Don’t let bitterness take over.
 Forgive and find peace.

 Pray for them.
-Remember it may not be known to the masses yet because God is still giving them time to repent.
-Be like Stephen and pray for those who are stoning you – they may end up converting like Saul who became the awsome Apostle Paul.
-And at some point – it’s ok to not pray for them at all.
-There is no need to stayed emotionally tied to a place God released you from.
+Remember, it may not be known to the masses yet because God is still giving them time to repent.
+Be like Stephen and pray for those who are stoning you – they may end up converting like Saul, who became the awesome Apostle Paul.
+And at some point, it’s okay not to pray for them at all.
+There is no need to stay emotionally tied to a place God released you from.

 If you think you are under a spiritually abusive authority, find someone experienced to talk to.
-Often times confronting that person will not make it better right away and you need a strategy.
-You need to decide if it’s worth confronting or not.
-If you confront it you need to be prepared for their response.
-If you decide to walk away you still need to be prepared for their response.
+Oftentimes, confronting that person will not make it better right away, and you need a strategy.
+You need to decide whether it’s worth confronting.
+If you confront it, you need to be prepared for their response.
+If you decide to walk away, you still need to be prepared for their response.
 Having someone help you walk through it will benefit you in more ways than you can imagine right now.

 You may also want to read these other posts to help you or someone you know: To the Bystanders of #MeToo or My Untold Story of #ChurchToo.
 Or listen to this podcast on how to Love Well.

-And if you need help making some decisions about your next steps or want some Freedom Coaching®, please feel free to send me an email.
+And if you need help making decisions about your next steps or want some Freedom Coaching®, please feel free to email me.

-In the meantime, I’m praying for every person that finds this post.
+In the meantime, I’m praying for every person who finds this post.
 May God give you the grace to find freedom from spiritual abuse.

 This is such a timely post for me.
 I literally prayed yesterday that God would give me a clear answer regarding what I believed I was discerning concerning my leaders.
 So much of this applies.
 Thank you for the wisdom and resources shared concerning this.